Tips to Prevent Hearing Loss and Preserve Your Hearing

 1. Wear earplugs.
 These are essential if you are exposed to hazardous noise on the job, in the garage, or in hobbies such as motorsports.
 Even the lawnmower, snow blower, or too much loud music can damage the inner ear, causing hearing loss.

 2. Avoid loud noises when possible and especially for prolonged periods.
 This can include working around drills and other construction equipment, chainsaws, airplanes, military training drills, or even playing music.
+Signs the noise is too loud:

-• you have to raise your voice or yell
+• You have to raise your voice or yell

-• you cannot hear what people nearby are saying
+• You cannot hear what people nearby are saying

-• it hurts your ears
+• It hurts your ears

-• you have ringing in your ears afterward
+• You have ringing in your ears afterward

 1. Take precautions and advocate for hearing safety at work.
 If you are concerned about noise levels or exposure, talk to human resources or the occupational health liaison.
 Employers must provide certain accommodations, supply hearing protection, and take steps to reduce your exposure to excessive noise.